 15 "Home Sweet Home - Not Pretty But It Is Ours" (VFW website).

-Funding for youth programs in Tillicum and Woodbrook is meager.
-There are no plans to add programs unless additional funding is secured.
-The resultant effect could include increased gang activity and crime.
+Funding for youth programs in Tillicum and American Lake Gardens is meager.
+The resultant effect could result in increased gang activity and crime in general.
 This is an area that decision makers may want to monitor carefully.

 Military Influence